ultra-hash/urlshortner-expressjs-api/README.md

 # urlshortner-expressjs-api
 Develop URL shortener with KPI integration.
 Create concise links for large URLs, addressing customer needs for efficient redirection and tracking performance.

+ ## Features
+ - [x] generate shorturl for a longurl
+ - [x] redirect from shoturl to a longurl
+ - [x] track the details of the users ipaddress, browser, os who visited the shorturls
+ - [x] create user
+ - [ ] track changes to the user details
+ - [ ] show analytics of each url
+ - [ ] show analytics of a user's

-## Initial Setup
+## Setup
+> [!important]
-- rename the index.js.example file to index.js in config folder.
+> - rename the index.js.example file to index.js in config folder.
-- make necessary changes to the index.js file inside config folder.
+> - make necessary changes to the index.js file inside config folder.
-- create a database using the schema file
+> - create a database using the schema file

 ### Install Dependencies
 - npm install